SalishSeaCast/SalishSeaNowcast/docs/figures/create_fig_module.rst

     :returns: :py:class:`matplotlib.figure.Figure`
     """

 includes description and type information for each of the function arguments.
 Those are written using `Sphinx Info Field List markup`_ so that they render nicely in the :ref:`automatically generated module documentation <AutomaticModuleDocumentationGeneration>`.

 .. _Sphinx Info Field List markup: http://www.sphinx-doc.org/en/stable/domains.html#info-field-lists

 Simple,
-1-word type information can be included in the :kbd:`:arg ...:` role, for example:
+1-word type information can be included in the :kbd:`:param ...:` role, for example:

 .. code-block:: restructuredtext